 Infoblox NIOS applies permissions hierarchically in a parent-child structure.
-When permissions are defined for a resource, all objects within that resource inherit the same permissions.
-For example, when an admin group is granted read/write permission for a network, the admin group automatically has read/write permission for objects in that network.
-To override permissions set at a higher level, define permissions at a more specific level.
+When you define permissions for a resource, all objects within that resource inherit the same permissions.
+For example, when you grant an admin group read/write permission for a network, the admin group automatically has read/write permission for objects in that network.
+To override permissions set at a higher level, you define permissions at a more specific level.
 For example, to examine an Access Control List (ACL) for zone transfers, validation must be completed on the individual zone.
 Checking of the ACL at the Grid DNS Properties level is insufficient because that configuration may be overridden in the Member and possibly also at the Zone level.
-Unless specifically noted, all checks must be performed at the most specific level.
+Unless specifically noted, all checks should be performed at the most specific level.